-The IR sensor is installed in the IR flow block, and the IR flow block is mounted to the middle of the main circuit board.
-A small circuit board, the IR sensor PCB with a 4-wire cable mates to the IR sensor and retains it in the flow block.
-The cable is wired to the main PCB.
-The IR sensor PCB allows you to replace the sensor without disconnecting the wiring.
+Each methane sensor is an infrared type plug-in detector.
+They are each installed in an IR CH4 flow block and the IR CH4 flow blocks are mounted to the middle of the main circuit board.
+A small circuit board, the IR CH4 sensor PCB, with a 4-wire cable mates to the IR CH4 sensor and retains each sensor in the flow block.
+The cable is wired to an IR CH4 amplifier.
+The IR CH4 sensor PCB allows you to replace the sensor without disconnecting the wiring.

-Amplifier
+IR CH4 Amplifier

-The amplifier converts the electrical output from the sensor to a 4 to 20 mA signal that corresponds to the detection range and transmits the signal to a gas monitoring controller.
+Each IR CH4 amplifier converts the electrical output from the IR CH4 sensor to a 4 to 20 mA signal that corresponds to the detection range and transmits the signal to a gas monitoring controller.
 A label on the amplifier indicates the detector drive current.
 This drive current is factory set.
-The amplifier is mounted on the top middle edge of the main circuit board.
-It consists of the zero pot, span pot, controller terminal strip, detector terminal strip, and test points.
+One amplifier is mounted on the top middle edge of the main circuit board.
+The other is mounted in the bottom left corner of the main circuit board.
+Each amplifier consists of the zero pot, span pot, controller terminal strip, detector terminal strip, and test points.

-Figure 3: Amplifier Component Location
+Figure 3: IR CH4 Amplifier Component Location